chmduquesne/resume.chmd.fr/resume.md

     "CTO" of the Flixbus Marketing Organization: 3 Data Science teams, 2 Analytics teams, 1 Salesforce/PHP team (37 persons across 2 locations).
-Guiding the rearchitecture of the company data to comply by design with GDPR while generating more value.
-Applying years of experience in Data Science, Data Engineering and Software Development to empower the business in making better decisions.
+Guiding the rearchitecture of the company data to comply with GDPR by design while generating more value.
+Applying years of experience in Data Science, Data Engineering and Software Development to empower the business in making smarter decisions.

 2019
 :   *Principal Data Engineer for [Flixbus](https://flixbus.com)*